Sheila Nevins: HBO

-In 1979, Nevins was hired by HBO as Director of Documentary Programming on a 13-week contract.
+In 1979, Nevins was hired by HBO as director of documentary programming on a 13-week contract.
 She continued in that position until 1982.

 From 1983 to 1985, Nevins had a production company called Spinning Reels and created the animated educational program Braingames.

-In 1986, Nevins returned to HBO as Vice President of Documentary Programming.
-In 1995, she became the Senior Vice President of Original Programming.
-Nevin's tenure at HBO saw the rise of sexually-themed programming in the America Undercover documentary series.
+In 1986, Nevins returned to HBO as vice president of documentary programming.
+In 1995, she became the senior vice president of original programming.
+Nevin's tenure at HBO saw the rise of sexually themed programming in the America Undercover documentary series.

-From 1999 to 2003, Nevins was the Executive Vice President of Original Programming at HBO.
+From 1999 to 2003, Nevins was the executive vice president of original programming at HBO.
 In 1998, Nevins said that she produced 12 documentaries a year at HBO, with budgets that were typically US$600,000 in 1998 dollars.

-Nevins was HBO's President of Documentary and Family Programming since 2004.
+Nevins was HBO's President of Documentary and Family Programming from 2004 to 2018.

 In March 2018, Nevins retired from her position at HBO.

 Writing

 In 2007, Nevins wrote the foreword to the book Addiction: Why Can't They Just Stop?, which was based on the HBO documentary series of the same name, and was produced in association with the Robert Wood Johnson Foundation and the National Institute on Alcohol Abuse and Alcoholism.

 In 2017, Nevins published a memoir, You Don't Look Your Age... and Other Fairy Tales.
 Nevins explores concepts of aging, youth, and experience.
 Some of the book features lightly fictionalized vignettes and poetry.
 Kathy Bates, Gloria Vanderbilt, Lily Tomlin, Martha Stewart, Meryl Streep, RuPaul, among many others, contributed audio performances to the audio version of the book.